CharlyMannion/CV/README.md

 ## Interests
 - Cooking: Learning about different cuisines and new cooking techniques is another way that I satisfy my thirst for knowledge.
 A Butchery course is currently on my hit list.
 I also love bringing friends and family together and making people happy through food
 - Staying active: I love to go hiking, practice yoga and generally keep active - it keeps my mind clear and positive
-- Photography: I enjoy figuring out how to use old analogue cameras and creating unusual effects
+- Furniture Painting: I like to give old bits of furniture a new lease of life.
+I also find it therapeutic

 ## Linkedin
 https://www.linkedin.com/in/charlotte-mannion-75483523/